THE TRENTON MAKES ATHLETIC CENTER AT A GLANCE

 Co-Ed pick up soccer and football for adult members.

 During after youth training hours from 8:00 PM - 10:00 PM, the fields will be open for open play.
 This program provides opportunities for Trenton residents to enjoy the indoor facility after work and get in some well-needed recreation.

-TO PROVIDE A SPACE WHERE CHILDREN CAN DEVELOP LIFE SKILLS THAT ARE NECESSARY AND APPARENT IN TODAY'S SOCIETY.
+IS TO PROVIDE A SAFE SPACE WHERE CHILDREN CAN DEVELOP LIFE SKILLS THAT ARE NECESSARY AND APPARENT IN TODAY'S SOCIETY THROUGH SPORTS AND FITNESS.

 Founders, Chester and Jazmyn Jones

 WHY TRENTON, WHY SOCCER,

 The founders of the Trenton Makes Athletic Center, Chester and Jazmyn Jones teamed up with community activists who recognized the need for space where competitive soccer is played in the Capital City of Trenton, NJ.
 As the shift in immigrant families migrate from South America and Latino countries across the world to Trenton New Jersey, the sport of soccer and places to play it becomes a necessity.
 Most of the historic baseball fields, tennis and basketball courts have been overrun by pick up soccer games and Futsal.
 As the cities recreations department continues to struggle to disperse what little funds they have for the local basketball, flag football, and tennis programs, soccer is left up to the Trenton YMCA and the Boys Club of America, and the Living Hope Church soccer program that runs for a month during the summer each year.